devfile/registry/CONTRIBUTING.md

 4) Fill in the fields in the angle brackets based on your sample.
 Note that there must be only one git remote for the devfile sample.
 5) Open a pull request against this repository with your changes.

+### Adding a new version

+In case you want to add another version to a new devfile sample you can update the existing sample inside the `extraDevfileEntries.yaml` file:

+1) Verify your Sample functions with Che.

+    - Opening the URL `https://workspaces.openshift.com/#<repository_url>` in your browser should start a workspace where `exec` commands run successfully.
+Type `task+<space>` in the IDE command palette to see the list of available commands.

+2) Open `extraDevfileEntries.yaml` in an editor
+3) A sample with multiple versions should be:

+    ```yaml
+    - name: <sample-name>
+        displayName: <sample-display-name>
+        description: <sample-description>
+        icon: <link-to-sample-icon>
+        tags: ["comma", "separated", "list", "of", "tags"]
+        projectType: <sample-project-type>
+        language: <sample-language>
+        versions:
+        - version: <version1>
+            schemaVersion: <devfile-schemaVersion>
+            git:
+            checkoutFrom:
+                revision: <sample-git-repo-commit-id-or-branch>
+            remotes:
+                origin: <link-to-sample-git-repository>
+        - version: <version1>
+            schemaVersion: <devfile-schemaVersion>
+            git:
+            checkoutFrom:
+                revision: <sample-git-repo-commit-id-or-branch>
+            remotes:
+                origin: <link-to-sample-git-repository>
+    ```

+4) Fill in the fields in the angle brackets based on your sample.
+Note that there must be only one git remote for the devfile sample.
+5) Open a pull request against this repository with your changes.

 ### Updating

 To update a sample: